symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 *************

 - Finish :doc:`sending mosaics and messages between two accounts guide <../transfer/sending-a-transfer-transaction>`
-- Have one :ref:`account with cat.currency <setup-creating-a-test-account>`
+- Have one :ref:`account with with network currency <setup-creating-a-test-account>`
 - Have one account with more than ``500`` cat.harvest.

 *************************